 - a ‘balancing investment’ of up to AUD$3 million in managed fund(s) or LICs that invest in a combination of eligible assets that include other ASX listed companies, eligible corporate bonds or notes, annuities and real property (subject to the 10% limit on residential real estate)

-A link to the Government’s announcement and further information on the new complying investment framework for the SIV and PIV can be found on the Austrade website.
+Further information on the complying investment framework for the SIV can be found on the Austrade website.
 Information on the process of applying for a SIV can be found on the Department of Home Affairs website.

 Significant Investor Stream Visa 188 holders will become eligible for permanent residence under the 888 Significant Investor Stream once they have held their complying investment(s) in Australia for four consecutive years and met the relevant Department of Home Affairs residence criteria of 160 days accumulatively over four years.